Haylie Duff: Other ventures

 In 2012 she started her own blog called Real Girl's Kitchen, which was later picked up by the Cooking Channel and made into a show in 2014.
 In 2013, Duff released her first book called "The Real Girl's Kitchen".
 In 2017 Haylie started her own children's fashion line called Little Moon Society.

 Personal life

-Religious beliefs

 In 2009, Duff stated, "I am a Christian, but I also don't really see myself as a religious person.
 I see myself as more of a spiritual person.
 There are a lot of things that I do agree with in Christianity and things that I don't agree with.
 I'm not a regular churchgoer, but I do think that I have my own beliefs that I feel strongly about."

-Relationships

 In April 2014, Duff announced her engagement to Matt Rosenberg after a year and a half of dating.
 She and Rosenberg have two daughters.